Twycross Zoo: Wet and Wild

 This zone is home to Humboldt penguins and Chilean flamingos.
 The area also used to house the Borneo longhouse aviary.
 The Borneo Longhouse walkthrough exhibit was opened in 2007 by actor Brian Blessed and the Malaysian High Commissioner, His Excellency Datuk Abd Aziz Mohammed.
 The exhibit, built to replicate a traditional longhouse, provides a naturalistic environment for the birds which live there, and enables visitors to walk inside the aviary and see first-hand the importance of wetland habitats throughout the world.
-There are also a number of non-avian species to be found in the Wet and Wild zone including lowland tapirs, Diana Monkeys, and the miniature monkey house, housing several breeds of Tamarins.
-This zone is also home to Michie's tufted deer, tortoises, giraffes, nyala, black rhinoceroses and Sumatran tigers.
+There are also a number of non-avian species to be found in the Wet and Wild zone including Vicuna, Michie's Tufted deer, and the miniature monkey house, housing emperor tamarins and silvery marmosets.
+This zone is also home to spiny-tailed lizard, tortoises, giraffes, black rhinoceroses and Sumatran tigers.

 Kingdom of the Apes

 Twycross Zoo is the only zoo in the UK that is home to all four types of great ape.
 Kingdom of the Apes exhibits three of these, bonobos, chimpanzees and western lowland gorillas.